tech-med/medlearnity.com/src/content/blog/usmle-step-1-percentiles/index.md

 For those of you thinking of medical school, you should note that schools have different [cut-off scores for the MCAT](https://www.medlearnity.com/mcat/).
 Some would only accept students in the upper 10th percentile or 20th percentile.
 You have to meet the score that is standardized by your medical school of choice.
 You then need to prepare a detailed and sincere letter of intent and submit it with your CV.

 While your undergraduate course may have some weight on your application, your exam results and letter of application (as well as your interviews) will matter the most.
 So make sure that you do great on all of them!
-Check out how we can [help you with your medical school admissions here](https://www.medlearnity.com/medical-school-admissions/)!
+Check out how we can [help you with your medical school admissions here](https://www.medlearnity.com/medical-school-admissions/)
 Getting into medical school is a great accomplishment.
-However, now you need to focus on acing the USMLE test series!
+However, now you need to focus on acing the USMLE test series

 ## **Why is the USMLE Called a Test Series?**